Tara Coleman-Starr

 • Eight years of experience working one-to-one in a therapeutic capacity.

-• Years of experience working as a general and crisis counsellor.
+• Four years of experience working as a mental health and crisis counsellor.

 • Experience in leading meditation and therapy groups.